 Manage Model Variants

 However, you cannot simulate on real-time target hardware using code that does not specify default variant choices.
 Before you generate code for real-time simulation, use the Variant Manager to identify variant blocks in your model and to manage the variation points that are modeled using those blocks.
-To learn how to use the variant manager, see Variant Manager Overview.
+To learn how to use the variant manager, see Variant Manager for Simulink.

 Simscape™ does not support conditional compilation for model variants.